RetroPie/RetroPie-Docs/docs/Famicom-Disk-System.md

 Both emulators utilise Retroarch configurations

-*Side Note: In order to "switch to side B" of a ROM most controllers have this set to a default of the upper right bumper of trigger button
+*Side Note: In order to "switch to side B" of a ROM most controllers have this set to a default of the upper right bumper or right trigger button

 Add custom retroarch controls to the retroarch.cfg file in
 ```shell